 The Secondary Student Research Program (SSRP) is a paid summer research opportunity for high school students entering their junior or senior years the following fall.
 Students are mentored under the direction of an AUM faculty member in Biology and Psychology.
 Students will learn the basics of scholarly (library-based) research to establish the appropriate contexts for their investigations, and they will be trained technically in the performance of laboratory and/or field research.
 Finally, they will present their work to the AUM academic community and other interested persons.
-Students accepted into the program will be paid a stipend of $1,500 upon successful completion of the experience.
+Students accepted into the program will be paid a stipend of $1,250 upon successful completion of the experience.
 Links to the application materials may be found below.
 Please contact the program coordinator, Dr. Pete Haddix, Associate Professor of Biology, at 334-244-3333 or firstname.lastname@example.org with any additional questions or concerns.

 Dr. Pete Haddix, Department of Biology

 Research published by the Haddix laboratory has identified two distinct roles for the pigment prodigiosin in cellular energy production by the bacterium Serratia marcescens.
 A third role, that of an antioxidant which protects the cellular genome from reactive oxygen compound damage, has also been hypothesized.
 In order to investigate this possible third function, we will identify and test a variety of chemical compounds for their abilities to select the growth of mutated (genome-damaged) bacteria.
 Once a panel of suitable compounds has been identified, the compounds will be used to select mutant bacteria resistant to them.
 The mutation rates of pigmented and non-pigmented bacteria will then be measured and compared as a test of prodigiosin’s antioxidant capabilities.
 Students applying for this position should have an interest in both mathematics (particularly probability) and genetics.